 But both our range of ideas and our ability to objectively assess them is limited by our biases and perceptions.
 It’s also, of course, limited by those few waking hours we all have (see time, above).
 And how many business ideas or investment themes could we actually execute on if we had to do everything ourselves?

-But we don’t have to do it ourselves if model successful investors and traders, and tap into the ocean of readily accessible information and research around us.
+But we don’t have to do it ourselves if we model successful investors and traders, and tap into the ocean of readily accessible information and research around us.
 And, thanks to major innovations in the retail investment space, it has never been easier to leverage the skills and scale of others in order to magnify our own investment returns.

 Predictions and Confirmations